divvun/satni-backend/README.md

 ## hasStem

 Used to decide whether `stem` is in the stemList.
 In [satni-frontend](https://github.com/divvun/satni-frontend) this is used to decide if a reverse lookup can be done from a translation.
+The list `targetLangs` tells which languages the lookup word should have a translation for.
+The list `wantedDicts` tells which dictionaries we would like answers from.

 Download [hasStem.json](hasStem.json) and run the command: